zanna-37/hass-swipe-navigation/README.md

 * Wrap from first view to last view and vice versa.
 * Support RTL languages.
 * Option to ignore swipes over certain elements (e.g. sliders or maps).

-## History
-This repository has been forked from [maykar/lovelace-swipe-navigation](https://github.com/maykar/lovelace-swipe-navigation) to continue the development since the original project seems to be currently unmaintained.

 ## Installation:
 **Follow only one of these installation methods.**